Moda007/Sem_Seg_Suite/README.md

-# Static Map Filter
+# STATIC-DYNAMIC SEGMENTATION OF IMAGE SEQUENCES VIA DEEP LEARNING

-This repo contains the code implementation for my MSc thesis: _* Static-dynamic segmentation of image sequences via deep learning *_
+This repo contains the code implementation for my MSc thesis: _Static-dynamic segmentation of image sequences via deep learning_

 > Thesis report will be published after discussion and graduation.